roman-milk/roman-milk.github.io/sorority-sub.md

+===

- ****** Sorority Submission ****** bysilkstockingslover© I sat frozen as the orgasm simmered and waited for the other girl to leave.
+I sat frozen as the orgasm simmered and waited for the other girl to leave.
 A couple of minutes went by before I was alone again.
 I quickly stood up, left the stall and freshened up.
 Looking in the mirror, my red cheeks were the scarlet letter of my sin.
 I shook my head and headed for lunch feeling a strange liberation I couldn't explain.

  I walked to the cafeteria where a nerdy guy wearing a bow-tie didn't even attempt to pretend he wasn't staring at me.
 Walking into the cafeteria I could feel eyes on me from every direction, yet instead of embarrassment, I heeded Beth's words and walked with an air of confidence.